Theragun vs. Hypervolt: Best Massage Guns (2023)

 - Known for providing deeper massage than competition

-Hyperice is the company’s name that makes Hypervolt devices, and they recently hit it big with an NBA sponsorship.
 The NBA now has Hyperice devices available courtside for the players to maximize their performance and recovery.
-While we understand this is a promotional relationship, it is still no small endorsement and speaks to its reputation.
+While we understand this is a promotional relationship, it's still no small endorsement and speaks to their reputation.

-Still, the design of Hypervolt massage guns is less unique than Theragun’s patented ergonomic handle, and perhaps because of this, there are seemingly countless knockoffs on Amazon.
-We would add that, anecdotally, the Hypervolt looks and feels more plasticky and less professional than the Theragun products.
+The design of Hypervolt massage guns aren't as unique as Theragun’s patented ergonomic handle.
+And perhaps because of this, there are seemingly countless knockoffs on Amazon.

-On the other hand, Hypervolt devices are known for their whisper-quiet performance, so if you are looking for a discreet product, then these handheld devices are still worthy of your consideration.
+But, Hypervolt devices are known for their whisper-quiet performance.
+If you're looking for a discreet product, then these handheld devices are worthy of your consideration.

 Hypervolt offers its handheld massagers in a few different formats to provide functionality options at various price ranges.
 Each device works well with a series of changeable heads designed to give the precision pressure you need.

-While this massager looks exactly like its older brother from afar, there are a few significant differences.
-Namely, the Hypervolt GO weighs only 1.5 pounds and is 30% smaller than its bigger brother.
+While resembling its older brother from afar, there are a few significant differences.
+Namely, the Hypervolt GO weighs only 1.5 pounds and is 30% smaller than its full-size siblings.
 The GO is designed for simplicity and for life on the move.

 The GO comes with three-speed settings and two interchangeable head attachments.
 The TSA also approves it for flight carry-on.
-Additional massage head attachments can be purchased if you want different options.
+Additional massage head attachments are available to buy if you want different options.